xenakal/Simulation_Interactions/README.md

    - **Load maps** - to load the map called *create_map.txt* in the folder maps
    - **Save maps** - to save the map under the name of *create_map.txt* in the folder maps

-   When the button object or camera is selected, dedicated option appear on the top and on the left.
+   When the button object or camera is selected, dedicated options appear on the top and on the left.

 <h3> Camera tab</h3>